hoangmd23/pynasm/README.md

 # Pynasm
-A visual step-through debugger for NASM x86-64 programs
+Python-based simulator with a GUI for a subset of NASM x86-64 instructions

 ---